Skip to main content

 Where do I file a personal injury lawsuit in Santa Rosa?

 Personal injury lawsuits in Santa Rosa are typically filed in the Sonoma County Superior Court.
-Small claims cases (under $10,000) can be filed in Small Claims Court.
-Your Santa Rosa attorney will determine the appropriate venue based on where the accident occurred, where the defendant resides, and the amount of damages sought.
+Small claims cases may be filed in Small Claims Court if they fit the claim limits and rules.
+An independent Santa Rosa attorney can evaluate venue based on where the accident occurred, where the defendant resides, the parties involved, and the amount of damages sought.
+In Sonoma County, the practical version of this answer often depends on whether Sonoma County Superior Court, Santa Rosa Ave & Sebastopol, or the first medical provider controls the missing record.
+If the issue remains unclear, compare the camera-retention request with the mobility-impact note before giving a statement or accepting a quick offer.

 What is the legal process for a personal injury case in Santa Rosa?